planetlabs/planet-client-python/docs/get-started/quick-start-guide.md

 ### Get your API key

-Now that you've logged in, you can easily retrieve your API key that is being used for requests with the following command:
+Now that you’ve logged in, you can easily retrieve your API key that is being used for requests with the following command:

 ```console
 planet auth value